 The ‘Qutb Shahi Tombs’ or the ‘Seven Tombs’ are magnificent tombs located in the Ibrahim Bagh on the way to Golconda Fort.
 The exceptional architecture of these structures dedicated to the Qutub Shahi kings is a testimony to the glory of the bygone era of historic Hyderabad.

-The majestic fort of Golconda formerly the capital of the Qutb Shahi dynasty is one of the top tourist places in Hyderabad and is spread across an area of 11 km.
-It is interesting to know that the famous Koh-i-Noor diamond was a produce from the mines of Golkonda.
-The fort exhibits some of the remarkable architectural work through the several pavilions, gateways, bastions, etc. One can experience an acoustic marvel at the Fateh Darwaza which is the lowest point of the fort.
+One of the wonderful castles, the majestic fort of Golconda formerly the capital of the Qutb Shahi dynasty is one of the top tourist places in Hyderabad and is spread across an area of 11 km.
+It is interesting to know that the famous Koh-i-Noor diamond was a product from the mines of Golkonda.
+The Fort exhibits some of the remarkable architectural work through the several pavilions, gateways, bastions, etc. One can experience an acoustic marvel at the Fateh Darwaza which is the lowest point of the fort.
 A clap at a point near the Fateh Darwaza reverberates and could be heard at the highest point of the ‘Balahisar’ pavilion a km away.
-This advantage was used to warn the royals in times of emergency.
+This advantage was used to warn the Royals in times of emergency.

 Places to Visit in Hyderabad – Day 2